cdkintz/aps-node-samples-buildingconnected/README.md

+This code was generated using ChatGPT4 (with human refactoring).

 # BuildingConnected Sample Applications
 This repository includes programs to do the following:
 1. Authenticate with Autodesk Platform Services (APS) APIs